Unlike workers, self-employed business owners and freelancers often need to figure out their retirement plans on their own.

 However, SDIRAs offer greater flexibility regarding investments beyond stocks, bonds, mutual funds, and other common investments.
 For example, SDIRAs permit investments in:

-SDIRAs are advantageous because they allow for high returns and also greater diversification.
-Of course, investing in alternative assets also comes with a bit of risk.
+SDIRAs are advantageous because they allow for high returns and greater diversification.

 Be sure to research self-directed IRA investment rules before investing.